Dynamic multiscaling in stochastically forced Burgers turbulence: Interval-collapse Times

 We combine the contributions from cases $(A)$, $(B1)$, and $(B2)$ [Eqs. \eq{eq:T_A}, \eq{eq:T_B1}, and \eq{eq:T_B2}] to obtain

-where $W_1$, $W_2$, and $W_3$, the respective weights of these contributions, do not affect the values of the dynamic-scaling exponent, because, for any positive $p$, the second or last terms are the dominant ones, in the limit $r\ll1$.
+where $W_1$, $W_2$, $W_3$ and $W_4$, the respective weights of these contributions, do not affect the values of the dynamic-scaling exponent, because, for any positive $p$, the second or last terms are the dominant ones ($r\ll 1$).
 Consequently, the dynamic-scaling exponents, defined by

 are

 where we have set $h=1/3$.
 Thus, the bifractal scaling of equal-time velocity structure functions [Eq. \eq{eq:eqstrfn}], in the $d=1$ model of Burgers tuurbulence that we consider, is accompanied by \textit{bifractal dynamic scaling} that is embodied in Eq. \eq{eq:zpfm2}.